Pro Football Reference Blog

 How to Recognize the Best Right Tackles in the NFL

-The statistics and measurables for right tackles in the League are few and far between.
+The statistics and measurables for right tackles in the league are few and far between.
 After all, what these men in the trenches do goes almost unnoticed unless they do something wrong or blow an assignment.
 It is often a thankless job, but as the NFL has progressed over the years, the accolades for offensive linemen, in general, have given us some tangible metrics to see the success of the offensive tackle and the men who have staffed the position.

 What higher honor can a professional football player have as a reward for their hard work and dedication to the sport than to be enshrined in Canton?
 This honor is bestowed to an elite few, especially when offensive linemen like right tackles are concerned.
 Here are the elite tackles to the right of the center who have a bronze bust in the Pro Football Hall of Fame.